-Lack of controls to generate a complete and accurate listing of configurable items as well as separate and / or monitor users with access to develop and migrate changes within a system, increases the risk that unauthorized or erroneous changes are made to the application without detection.
-Additionally, without restrictive configuration settings and the application of patches, as well as a periodic assessment to ensure that settings and patches are appropriate, the risk that systems are not secure increases.
+Well established configuration management controls prevent unauthorized changes to the application and provide reasonable assurance that systems are configured and operating securely and as intended.
+Included in these configuration management controls is the ability to systematically track all changes that were modified and migrated to the production environment, validate that all changes migrated to production are authorized and valid, and separate development and migration duties.
+Additionally, without restrictive configuration settings, as well as a periodic assessment to ensure that settings are appropriate, the risk that systems are not secure increases.
 The issues presented above may increase the risk of financial systems being compromised and may result in the unauthorized use, modification, or disclosure of financially relevant transactions or data.